 - 1 drizzle water or olive oil

-Heat a heavy bottom dutch oven on medium low flame.
-Add the leeks together with a pinch of sea salt and a splash of water or drizzle of olive oil.
-Add the carrots and celery and sautee for about 10 minutes until wilted and it starts to get some color.
+- Heat a heavy bottom dutch oven on medium low flame.
+Add the leeks together with a pinch of sea salt and a splash of water or drizzle of olive oil (omit the oil for WFPB & Plantricious diets).
+Add the carrots and celery and sautee for about 10 minutes until softened and it starts to get some color.

-Pour in the hemp milk and using a hand held immersion blender puree about half of the soup or smoother to your liking.
+- Pour in the plant milk and using a hand held immersion blender puree about half of the soup or smoother to your liking.
 Taste and adjust seasonings to your taste with more sea salt.
+Alternatively use a powerful blender to achieve a silky pureed textured instead.

-- You don't need to soak the split peas unless of course they are very old and tough.
+- You don't need to soak the split peas unless of course they are old and tough.
 The grocery store variety I purchase in bulk cooks great in less than 1 hour.
+However to be on the safe side you can presoak them for a couple of hours in hot water or cook the soup an extra 30 minutes or so until desired texture is achieved.